MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 ## 3.3, Training costs
 `trainingwindow.cpp`
 - [ ] Training costs
-- `trainingwindow.cpp` modified in two locations as in section 1.1 work area 2, using the values on google sheets, in such a way as to produce a non-linear increase in training costs for all skills whilst respecting the GMST.
+- `trainingwindow.cpp` modified in two locations as in section 1.1 work area 2 in such a way as to produce a non-linear increase in training costs for all skills whilst respecting the GMST.
 So the GMST setting of 10 can be doubled to 20, for example, and the non-linear price increases will also double uniformly.
 - Note that two edits were required (with duplicate code) as this file calculates the cost mechanically and the cost in the UI (training window) independently

 ## 3.4, MR cap